Answer

 In heaven we are completely conformed to the image of Christ (Romans 8:28–30).
 Our sanctification will be finished; we will not even want to sin.
 Also, in heaven there is no temptation to lure us and no devil to deceive us.
 Unlike Adam and Eve, we will face no test; our moral state will be secure.
 No one will get kicked out of heaven.
 Just as our Lord Jesus has a truly free will yet is without sin, so will we retain a free will yet be without sin.
 We will be like Him (1 John 3:2).

 Before salvation, our free will on earth is limited by our inability to choose what is right.
 After salvation, our free will struggles between choosing what is right and what is wrong.
 In heaven our free will is limited by our inability to choose what is wrong.
-In our glorified state, we will exercise our free will to choose what is true, noble, right, pure, lovely, and admirable (see Philippians 4:8).
+Our glorified state will allow us to exercise our free will in choosing what is true, noble, right, pure, lovely, and admirable (see Philippians 4:8).